cosminadrianpopescu/azul/README.md

 by the command for `azul`), a normal `zellij` workflow (with shortcuts directly for selecting various modes), or a hybrid approach, like I do.
-I like the modes given by `zellij`, but I prefer to use a modifier to interact with `azul` and all the keys to go normally to my terminal.
-Or you can even choose an emacs like workflow (where you stay only in terminal mode and you do everything via modifiers).
+I like the modes given by `zellij`, but I prefer to use a modifier to interact with `azul` all the other keys go normally to my terminal.
+Or you can even choose an emacs like workflow (where you stay only in terminal mode and you do everything via modifiers, so on modes at all).

 You have examples of these configs (`tmux.lua`, `zellij.lua` and `emacs.lua`)